AWS Trainium cluster leads $8.7B quantum-AI evolution

 Nvidia to expand Vietnam presence

 Last week, Nvidia, based in Santa Clara, California, announced plans to expand its presence in Vietnam by collaborating with the Vietnamese government to establish a joint AI R&D center and a data center.
-The signing ceremony in Hanoi was attended by Nvidia CEO Jensen Huang and Vietnamese Prime Minister Pham Minh Chinh.
-Prime Minister Pham Minh Chinh emphasized the potential of AI to drive economic growth and support clean energy initiatives.
 Additionally, Nvidia has acquired VinBrain, a healthcare AI startup under Vietnam’s largest private conglomerate, Vingroup.
 Nvidia will use the R&D center to focus on software development, capitalize on the country’s strong talent pool of STEM engineers, and engage industry leaders, startups, government agencies, and universities.

+OpenAI and Anduril Industries join up to help DOD counter drone attacks

+OpenAI, based in San Francisco, announced last week that it has agreed to collaborate with Anduril Industries, based in Costa Mesa, California, to add its technology to the U.S. military’s systems to counter drone attacks.
+The partnership marks OpenAI’s most profound involvement with the U.S. Department of Defense and its first tie-up with a commercial weapons maker.
+It is the latest example of Silicon Valley’s shunning of the Pentagon a few years ago to forge deeper ties with the national security complex.

 Total R&D expenditures at American colleges and universities rose to $108.8 billion in FY 2023, according to the NSF’s latest Higher Education R&D Survey, released last week.
-This represents an increase of just over $11 billion, or 11.2 %, compared to FY 2022, the largest annual growth since FY 2003.
+This represents an increase of just over $11 billion, or 11.2 %, compared to FY 2022, the most significant annual growth since FY 2003.
 As it has for decades, Johns Hopkins University led the list of academic institutions performing R&D. JHU spent $3.8 billion on R&D in FY 2023.
-The Department of Health and Human Services (HHS) was the largest federal contributor, providing $33.1 billion.
-Universities’ own funds amounted to $27.7 billion, making up 25% of total R&D expenditures.

 |Company